 - Add a Mailchimp tag if applicable

-- Insert Project custom fields if applicable.
-View our Custom Fields article to learn more.
+- Insert Project Custom Fields if desired, examples could be Estimated Completion Date or Project Additional Information.
+View our Projects Custom Fields article to learn more.

 - Add Donation Levels (optional) to provide your supporters donation benchmarks as pre-determined donation amounts (ex: $50, $100, $250) as a one-time or recurring donation.

 - Attach to a Place or multiple Places (if the Project is being worked on in multiple locations)

 - Add a Description to describe the Project